 If the mother cheated on her husband and gave birth to another man’s child, the child will initially be deemed to belong to the husband.
 During the divorce, one or both parties will have to prove to the judge that the husband isn’t the child’s father.
 The family court will appoint a guardian ad litem to protect the minor child’s interests since the case threatens to make a child illegitimate.
-If the identity of the suspected father is known, he must be made a party to any legal action in family court.
+If the identity of the suspected father is known, he must be made a party to any legal action in the family court.

 Charleston Family Lawyers for Paternity Claims and Child Support

-If there’s question of whether you’re a child’s father, call our office immediately to schedule an appointment with an experienced family court attorney to review the documents with you and to advise you as to your possible courses of action, your rights, and your potential responsibilities.
+If there’s a question of whether you’re a child’s father, call our office immediately to schedule an appointment with an experienced family court attorney to review the documents with you and to advise you as to your possible courses of action, your rights, and your potential responsibilities.
 Likewise, if you wish to establish paternity of a child you believe to be your own, contact an attorney in our office to learn about your rights, obligations, and the process to determine the same.

 As a mother, if you are seeking to obtain or enforce an order of support or to establish paternity as to the purported father of your child, contact an attorney in our office to assist you in determining the best course of action and the consequences to bringing an action for paternity and child support.
 Likewise, if you have been served with paperwork by a man purporting to be the father of your child or children, let us give you the professional legal advice and help you need.